A History Lovers Guide To One Day in Kos, Greece

 Continue reading “Beyond the Waterfalls – Visiting Niagara Falls, USA”

 There are many options for excursions on an Alaska cruise.
-It’s easy to do Skagway excursions on your own and go off the beaten path with a self drive trip to explore the road to Carcross Yukon and back again.
-I am sharing my Skagway travel experience including tips on how to get the most of your independent day in Skagway.
+It was easy to do a Skagway excursion on my own and go off the beaten path with a self drive trip on the Klondike Highway to explore the road to Carcross Yukon and back again.
+I am sharing my Skagway travel experience including tips on how to get the most of an independent day in Skagway.

 A cruise through southeast Alaska is a convenient way to stop and discover the coastal towns that are not always easy to get to by other means.
 My recent Alaska cruise offered many Skagway excursions to discover this historic port.
-Tempting as they were though, this time I chose to take my own road less traveled to Carcross, Yukon in Canada.
+Tempting as they were though, this time I chose to take my own road less traveled to Carcross, Yukon in Canada on the very scenic Klondike Highway.